-Once you’ve estimated how much stock you’ll need, we recommend placing your purchase as soon as possible before the holiday season.
+Once you've estimated how much stock you'll need, place your orders as soon as possible before the holiday season.

-First, consumers begin their holiday shopping sooner than ever, starting as early as November, so you must be ready for them when they arrive.
-Second, purchasing ahead of time ensures that the merchandise you want is accessible when you need it.
-Remember that your rivals will also purchase from the same vendors, and on-trend products, in particular, will be in great demand.
+Consumers begin their holiday shopping sooner than ever, starting as early as November, so you must be ready for them when they arrive.
+Purchasing ahead of time ensures that the merchandise is accessible when you need it.
+Remember that your competitors will also purchase from the same vendors, and on-trend products, in particular, will be in great demand.
 So, order ahead of the pack to prevent losing out on hot products.

 Leverage Strategies to Improve Forecast Demand

-Don’t rely on guesswork to determine your inventory levels.
-You don’t want excess inventory taking up precious back room or warehouse space, but you also don’t want to upset consumers by running out of items too soon.
+Don't rely on guesswork to determine your inventory levels.
+It's not helpful to have excess inventory taking up precious warehouse space, but it's important to avoid upsetting consumers by running out of items too soon.
 Forecasting can help you get a good idea of demand.

 Talk to Your Supply Chain Partners Early

 The suppliers and manufacturers you work with are your supply chain partners.
-You must collaborate to succeed, so take the time to create a procedure and order volume that benefits everyone.
+Collaboration equals success, so take the time to create a procedure and order volume that benefits everyone.
 Engage your suppliers as early as possible to resolve potential supply chain concerns.
 The earlier you begin, the better you can predict and avoid difficulties.
-So get started immediately!
+So, don't delay!

 Strategically Price Your Products